physar/ros2_dreamvu_pal_description/README.md

 $ ros2 launch dreamvu_pal_camera_description transfer_base_link.launch.py
 ```

 * rviz2 is dropping messages.
-This means that sensor data (images) are published with from a coordinate system which is not initiated (yet).
+This means that sensor data (images or point cloud) are published with in the header of the message a coordinate system which is not initiated (yet).
 Probably the chain is broken for the coordinate transformation from the map to the base_link.
 The camera images are published from the coordinate system 'pal_camera_center'.
 See for the solution the state_transform_publisher above.